vegaprotocol/documentation/docs/tools/vega-wallet/concepts.md

 -Recovery phrase diagram

 ## Signing transactions
-Vega doesn’t have track of accounts, concept of a “user account” doesn’t exist, everything is a transaction.
-You need to sign a transaction with your cryptographic keys.

-What’s happening when you’re signing a transaction?
-(Be sure to use the Vega key that’s associated with the relevant assets you need for the transaction.
-If you want to issue a transaction, you may need to have the relevant tokens (but why)).
-(Link off to transaction content maybe)
+When interacting with the Vega protocol, ownership is ensured through the signature you attach to your transactions.
+This signature is created by your cryptographic keys.
+That's why you're asked for your passphrase when you issue a transaction -- the software needs to access the keys to create a signature.

 —diagram of signing a transaction.
 User > message ‘scroll’ > choose wallet> choose key pair to stamp it > message becomes wax sealed letter (bundled with signature) > goes to Vega network